Home / Compare / final exam required score vs assignment grade

 If your decision depends on what you must achieve next, use the required score calculator to define the exact target.
 If you need to understand where you stand now, use the assignment calculator to confirm your current grade before setting any targets.

-When current assignment grade affects the required final score
+How assignment changes affect the required final score

 When to use each